waku-org/pm/draft-roadmap/introduce_e2e_reliability_in_status.md

 **FURPS**:
 - F3.
 Ability to resend unacknowledged messages
-- F2.
+- F4.
 Ability to retrieve missed messages using Waku store protocol
 - U3.
 When being part of a large group, the application is able to retrieve missed messages
+- P3.
+When receiving messages in group, the receiver can reach eventual consistency within `6*S` seconds **(Vac-DST)**

 **Checklist**:
 - [ ] Specs: link to specs